sql-machine-learning/elasticdl/elasticdl/doc/model_building.md

             predictions=None,
             labels=None)
 ```
-`metrics` is a function that returns a dictionary where the key is name of the evaluation metric and the value
+`metrics` is a function that returns a dictionary where the key is name of the metric and the value
-is the evaluation metric result from the `predictions` and `labels` using TensorFlow API.
+is the metric result from the `predictions` and `labels` , or `labels` using TensorFlow API.
+For example,
+if mode equals `Mode.EVALUATION`, the returned metric dict is used to evaluate the model.

 Example: